Dukes second at host tennis invite

 Lily Nuss likewise won four of her five matches at No. 2 singles to put another runner-up finish on the board for the Dukes.
 The senior moved up to fill the void at second singles after competing in lead doubles last spring, but she held her own in her first big test Thursday.
 Nuss won by margins of 8-0, 8-1, 8-3 and 8-4 with one loss to Elkhorn in a competitive 8-5 match.

+At lead doubles, seniors Tina Hallisey and Mayah Colle won three of their four matches.
+The duo lost to Elkhorn 8-1 but notched a pair of 8-1 wins over St. Cecilia and Beatrice, and they opened the day with a thrilling 9-8 (7-3) victory over Crete.

 “Ellie and Lily had a good day on the singles court, and this was Lily's debut at No. 2 singles.
 They both went 4-1 and were very competitive in their matches with Elkhorn,” Miller said.
-“Our #1 doubles team went 3-1 and had a nice opening win against an athletic Crete duo.
-Tina and Mayah are still developing their chemistry but I think they looked more confident today than they did in their matches last week.”
+“Our No. 1 doubles team went 3-1 and had a nice opening win against an athletic Crete duo.
+Tina and Mayah are still developing their chemistry, but I think they looked more confident today than they did in their matches last week.”

 York’s lead doubles team playing one fewer match than both Peterson and Nuss in singles was the result of the schedule change.
 Adams Central was originally slated to be among the six teams in the field but couldn’t make it after the date changed from Friday to Thursday.